-Renting out a room in your home
+Renting out a room in your home: what you need to know

 If you’re considering renting out a room in your home, there are some important things to keep in mind.